Cleveland Community College Foundation

 Established by Cleveland County business and industry representatives, the Cleveland Community College Endowed Technical Education Scholarship is awarded to students enrolled in the tech prep program.

-The Cleveland County Sheriff’s Office Endowed Scholarship Fund provides scholarship aid for children of Sheriff’s Office employees who enroll in any curriculum or continuing education program.
+The Cleveland County Sheriff’s Office Endowed Scholarship provides scholarship aid for children of Sheriff’s Office employees who enroll in any curriculum or continuing education program.

 The Jeremy Cox Memorial Scholarship supports full- or part-time students who are enrolled in any curriculum and maintain a 2.0 grade point average.
 First preference is given to Cleveland County students on the CCC Yeti Baseball team who are in good academic standing.